chendetong1993/Odoo_Crawler/README.md

 ﻿## Project description ##

-It project is used for grabbing data from a web odoo ERP system.
+This project is used for grabbing data from a web odoo ERP system.

 ![example](example.png)